Is Therapy Covered By Insurance? (Mental Health Therapy Costs Explained)

 - How much does it cost to see a therapist with insurance?

-When seeing a health insurance therapist in America it costs an average of $20 to $50.
-However, without insurance, most Americans pay between $20 to $250.
+When seeing a health insurance therapist in America, it costs an average of $20 to $50.
+However, without insurance to cover the sessions, most Americans pay between $20 to $250.
 The amount depends on the number of sessions booked.
 Generally, the average cost within and outside the US is $60 to $120.
 Hence, it shows that the price is typically low on a moderate scale with insurance.
 If you need therapy, it's essential to know the various ways in which online therapists charge.
 With an idea of this, you will make better decisions.

 There are different ways therapists charge that may require drawing out a schedule for the treatment plan.
-In most mental health professions, patients are charged hourly or per session for the pre existing mental health condition.
-Certain factors affect the cost of insurance.
+In most mental health professions, patients are charged hourly or per session for the pre-existing mental health condition.
+Certain factors affect the cost of insurance and what it will cover.
 These different factors include your location, health insurance provider, and the number of sessions you decide to book.
-In therapy, there is also a principle called the Sliding Scale Therapy.
-Here, each therapist can set a sliding scale fee to help those with less financial capability.
+In therapy, there is also a principle called Sliding Scale Therapy.
+Here, each therapist can set a sliding scale fee to help those with less financial capability or those who may not have insurance that will cover therapy.
 With this, people can have the healthcare they need with minimal costs.

 - Does my insurance pay for therapy?

 At some point, you may have asked, "Does insurance cover therapy?"
 Many health insurance plans cover therapeutic sessions.
-However, the level of coverage depends on the method you choose.
+However, what insurance will cover depends on the method you choose.
 Most times, you will have to pay a deductible before having your services covered.
 Examples of medical services include emergency mental healthcare, group therapy, and more.
 Besides, reputable therapists may have low-cost options for patients like sliding scale payments.

-In the United States of America specific laws speak on mental health insurance.
-An example is the mental parity law of 2008.
-The law requires health insurance plans must cover therapy for mental issues, just as they cover traditional physical illnesses.
-Depending on the insurance company you use, there may be available benefits.
-Some companies provide full mental health coverage generously, while others require patients to pay most of it out of pocket.
+In the United States of America, specific laws speak on mental health insurance.
+An example is the Mental Parity Law of 2008.
+The law requires that health insurance plans must cover therapy for mental issues, just as they cover traditional physical illnesses.
+Depending on the insurance company you use, there may be available benefits that cover mental health services.
+Some companies cover mental health generously, while others require patients to pay most of it out-of-pocket.

 Patients who purchase insurance by the Affordable Care Act can access some degree of mental health care that the law requires.
 Often, people who get insurance coverage through their employers are always covered as well.
 Many therapists work with insurance network providers; hence, your fee to see a therapist may not be higher than that of a doctor.
-Ensure that you enquire about your coinsurance, current deductibles, and copays, including out-of-pocket costs.
+Ensure that you inquire about your coinsurance, current deductibles, what services insurance will cover, and copays, including out-of-pocket costs.

 - How does insurance work with therapy?

 Insurance works hand-in-hand with therapy.
-However, the first step is finding a therapist that is in-network with your insurance.
+However, the first step is finding a therapist that is in-network with your insurance and whose services your insurance will cover.
 Therapists that are "in-network" have a contract with one's health insurance company to receive predetermined payments per session.

 However, it's essential that you closely consider your deductible to know the total cost of therapy from the mental health provider.
-Medical services with expenses like medication or a doctor's visit help reach your deductible, even with a pre existing mental illness.
-When you have paid enough for medical services cost that equals your deductible, it's called the act of "meeting your deductible."
+Medical services with expenses like medication or a doctor's visit help reach your deductible, even with a pre-existing mental illness.
+When you have paid enough for medical services cost that equals your deductible, it's called "meeting your deductible."
 Therapists are paid the full fee at each session until the patient can meet the deductible.

 - Does all health insurance cover therapy?

 A good number of health insurance plans cover therapy.
 However, not all network providers cover all types of mental therapy.
-In most cases, companies with a good number of employees are capable of covering therapy.
-Under the Affordable Care Act that was approved in 2010, all marketplace plans or health plan covers substance abuse and mental health services as necessary health benefits.
+In most cases, companies with a good number of employees cover therapy.
+Under the Affordable Care Act that was approved in 2010, all marketplace plans or health plans must cover substance abuse and mental health services as necessary health benefits.

-Based on HealthCare.gov, the law requires that the plans cover inpatient services for behavioral and mental issues.
+According to HealthCare.gov, the law requires that the plans cover inpatient services for behavioral and mental issues.
 Besides, it should also cover behavioral treatments like counseling and psychotherapy.
 Additionally, the mental health provider plans should cover the treatment of substance use disorders as well.
-So, any pre existing mental issues can be covered by your health insurance.
+So, any pre-existing mental issues can be things that your health insurance will cover.

 - How do you get therapy if you can't afford it?

-There's a chance that you can't afford therapy.
+There's a chance that you can't afford therapy due to any number of factors, including lack of insurance, or having an insurance plan that does not cover therapy.
 Since many individuals have different financial capabilities, there's an excellent way to go about therapy.
-If you can't afford therapy, start by reviewing your insurance.
+If you can't afford therapy, start by reviewing your insurance and what they cover.
 However, that is only applicable if you have insurance.
-The company should list insurance network providers around your location and have skills in the areas you need help, even if you may have a pre existing mental illness.
+Your company should list insurance network providers around your location and have skills in the areas you need help, even if you may have a pre-existing mental illness.
 Besides, you may need to pay a little copay as well.
 Fortunately, there are other available options, like a training clinic.
-These clinics provide clients a sliding scale.
+These clinics can provide clients a sliding scale.
 In most cases, they are typically around universities where students aspire to offer medical services like counseling or clinical psychology.